 The dock becomes an essential part of the hardware in the same sense charging cases did for wireless earpods.
 It feels like an idea that’s here to stay.
 Leaked schematics suggest Quest 3 will support a dock too, but given the price I’d imagine it’ll be a separate purchase rather than included in the box.

 The Quest Pro headset slots easily onto the dock with no hassle even if you do need to remove the Full Light Blocker.
 Attaching the controllers though takes some getting used to since they slot in behind the visor at quite an awkward angle, sometimes requiring fiddling to actually connect them to the pins.
 Meta’s dock design is certainly space efficient, but it lacks the elegance and ease-of-use of side-by-side charging designs such as Anker’s dock for Quest 2.

 Quest Pro could be a no-brainer for profitable businesses already using Quest 2 with apps that could be enhanced by color mixed reality and avatars with facial expressions.
 That will be highly use-case dependent, though.

 Quest Pro can also act as a development kit for cutting-edge developers looking to start building for mixed reality or social VR experiences.

 But what about consumers?
 Unless $1500 somehow means very little to you or you’re adamant about being an early adopter of mixed reality, I can’t really recommend spending that much money on this headset.
 Quest Pro offers an early taste of technologies that will be foundational to the future of VR, but it’s held back by an aging processor generation that doesn’t enable higher-fidelity VR.
-Quest 3 is coming late next year, and it may include a next-generation chip yet be sold at around a quarter of the price.
+Quest 3 is coming late next year, and it may include a next-generation chip yet be sold at around a third of the price.